 *- Some isolates of these species are resistant to ceftriaxone due to the formation of β-lactamases.

 Note.
-Many strains of β-lactamase-forming bacteria are resistant to ceftriaxone.Bacteroides spp. (in particularB. fragilis). sustainable andClostridium difficile.
+Many β-lactamase-forming strains are resistant to ceftriaxone.Bacteroides spp. (in particularB. fragilis).
+Stable andClostridium difficile.

 Moderately